rpalcab/deconcat/README.md

 ## Input
 ### Required Inputs:
-- **Plasmid FASTA File**: A single-FASTA file of the plasmid to be analyzed (multi-FASTA files are not supported).
+- `--fasta_file`: A single-FASTA file of the plasmid to be analyzed (multi-FASTA files are not supported).
-- **Rep Genes Database Path**: The path to a database of Rep genes.
+- `--circ_db`: The path to a database of Rep genes.

 ### Optional Parameters:
 - `--assembly_file ASSEMBLY_FILE`: Path to a complete assembly FASTA file for the biological multimer validation step.